danubetech/universal-resolver-didcomm-old/README.md

-# Purpose

 This is the Universal Resolver DIDComm agent interface, based on ACA-Py (see https://github.com/hyperledger/aries-cloudagent-python/).

-# Components
+# Overview

 The DIDComm agent in this repository can be used both as a Universal Resolver DIDComm agent, and as a client DIDComm agent that connects to it and sends DID resolution requests.

+The Universal Resolver DIDComm agent generates a connection invitation that can be used by client DIDComm agents.

 Both agents are marked in red in the following diagram:

 ![architecture-agents](https://raw.githubusercontent.com/danubetech/universal-resolver-didcomm/main/diagrams/architecture-agents.png)